RodrigoNaves/ginan-bitbucket-update-tests/docs/INSTALL.md

 This will allow you to pass the .yaml file into the conda command and automatically set up a new python environment.

 ### Install Miniconda
-To install Miniconda, enter the following commands:
+To install Miniconda, download and execute the Miniconda shell file:

     $ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     $ bash Miniconda3-latest-Linux-x86_64.sh

-And follow the installation instructions on screen (choosing all defaults is fine).
+And follow the on-screen instructions  (choosing all defaults is fine).

 ### Create virtual environment
-After installation you can create the ginan37 python environment.
+After installation you can create the `gn37` python environment using a prepared receipy.
 First open a new terminal session and enter:

-    $ conda env create -f <dir_to_pea>/python/ginan_py37.yaml
+    $ conda env create -f <dir_to_ginan>/scripts/conda_gn37.yaml

-You have now created the virtual python environment ginan37 with all necessary dependencies.
+You have now created the virtual python environment `gn37` with all necessary dependencies.
 Anytime you wish you run python scripts, ensure you are in the virtual environment by activating:

     $ conda activate gn37